garrandall/popular-music-data/tracks/close-to-you-b-t--express.md

 Close to you

 I wonder can we moan
-Oooh, oh, baby, oooh
+Oh, oh, baby, oh
 Close to you, yeah, yeah
 Yeah, yeah

 That's where I wanna be
 That's where I have to be
-Oooh, close to you
+Oh, close to you

 I wanna be there
 I wanna be there, baby...